axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-15-12-the-fiat-system-has-been-good.markdown

 <h1>My Father</h1>
  <p>My father was very influential my life and I think he would have been a fan of the Radical system.
 Let me give two of the things he said,</p>
   <div class="_citation">
-   <p>In Cuba there are these things called <em>cuarterías</em>.
-A collecton of single rooms for poor people.
-At one time the one near our house was for sale and a group of my father&rsquo;s friends invited him to joined them to invest, but he turned them down.
-They wanted to make money, and altough he had the capital, he simply did not want to make money by exploiting poor people.</p>
+   <p>In Cuba there are these things called <em>cuarterías</em>, a collecton of single rooms and  coomon bathroom, for poor people.
+At one time the <em>cuarter&iacute;a</em> near our house was for sale and a group of my father&rsquo;s friends invited him to joined them, to invest, but he turned them down.
+They wanted to make money, and altough he had the savngs/capital, he simply did not want to make money by exploiting poor people.</p>
   </div>
  <p>This was a couple of years before the birth of the Castro dictatorship, so it did not quite matter.</p>
  <p>On another occassion he said,